JeanNSHUTI/Tutorials/src/mechanical/3d-print.md

 The offer in mater of 3D printers is enormous and can be confusing to an unexperimented printer.
 And even if you know what you are looking for, you can find the same looking printer for at least 10 different prices and brands.
 As a matter of fact a lot of companies copy the "big ones" and sale these copies a lot cheaper.
-These copies can be a very good investment for non-professional work and can save you quite a few euros.
+These copies can be a very good investment for non-professional work and can save you quite a few euros, but can also be a real nightmare.

-A general advice is to read reviews and to try to choses a printer that a lot of people have.
+A general advice is to read as many reviews as possible and to try to choses a printer that a lot of people have.
 Isolated brands are often isolated for a very good reason (quality issues for example) and you'll struggle finding informations on settings, performances and things like parts to print to upgrade you printer.

 The Anet company for example is very popular brand that sells versions of open source printers.
 The are close to the cheapest you can find, but have very decent quality and high liability.
-Hereby lots of people have one and you can find tones of parts on Thingiverse to upgrade their models.
+Hereby lots of people have one and you can find tones of parts on [Thingiverse AnetA8](https://www.thingiverse.com/search/page:1?q=Anet+A8&sa=&dwh=525af4b8e015a6f) to upgrade their models.

 Other companies like FLSUN sale some of the same open source models (prusa i3) a like more expensive but are less reliable and upgrade parts are pretty difficult to find.

 So what to chose ?

-Well we are not going to give you a list of printers to buy of printers to buy or not to buy, but we'll try to give you guidelines to follow when comparing what the market offers.
+Well we are not going to give you a list of printers to buy or not to buy, but we'll try to give you guidelines to follow when comparing what the market offers.

 ## 2.1.
 Technologies
 Men have developed different ways to 3D print stuff, each and every one of it with its own advantages.
 The cheapest and thus most used is the extrusion of molten plastic, but others like resin printing (where a laser hits a bath of liquid resin hardening it instantly) or metal printing (same idea as for resin but with a bath of metal powder), are starting to emerge.
-These however are really expensive (2 000$ up to hundreds of dollars for the machine only) for the moment and won't be discussed any further.
+These however are really expensive (2 000$ up to hundreds of thousands of dollars for the machine only) for the moment and won't be discussed any further.

 The rest of this document will so only speak about plastic extrusion printing.